A. L. Zissu: Early life and debut

+First Mântuirea period

-The period brought a decline in Zionist activities, which began as the Federal Committee of Galați went inactive.
+The following period brought a decline in Zionist activities, which began as the Federal Committee of Galați went inactive.
 The Zionist Union of Iași participated in the Bucharest Zionist Conference of May 1915, which was called up by I. Herșcovici and his dissident lodge, Idealul.
 He, Lazăr-Șaraga, and the other Iași delegates asked for the Federal Committee to be deposed.
 When this proposal was vetoed, they still called on the Committee to immediately convene a meeting of the "regional conferences".
 In November, Zissu himself was the Union's delegate to the Zionist Consultation, also held in Bucharest; while there, he participated in the creation of a Romanian-wide Propaganda Committee.
 Around that time, Zissu married the seven-years-younger Rachel Zimmer, daughter of oils trader Carol Zimmer, who was based in Bucharest.
 Their son Theodor (later Theodore) Zissu, himself a prominent Zionist, was born in 1916.
 He was Abraham and Rachel's only child.

+Zissu reemerged publicly during the end of World War I campaigns.
 In 1918, together with the Romanian Orthodox priest Gala Galaction (with whom he had a long-lasting friendship) and Léon Algazi, Zissu published Spicul magazine, which closed after two numbers.
 In 1919, he founded the Zionist daily newspaper Mântuirea in Bucharest; he served as director and constant contributor from 1919 to 1921, inviting Fondane and Isac Ludo to join him as co-editors.
 The team also included B. Florian, husband of the avant-garde writer who signed with the masculine pen name Filip Corsa.
 According to historian Camelia Crăciun, the publication may be seen as Zissu's "masterpiece", "one of the most important Jewish political publications during the interwar period and also as the major Zionist journal in Romania".
 In tandem, Zissu joined Fondane and Armand Pascal's modernist theater company, Insula.